-- flagged as incorrect by the DAR, C.A.R., or SAR.
-Official copies have verification marks made by the reviewing DAR or C.A.R. genealogist and have some indication that they are the official copies and not a personal or chapter copy. - These official DAR, SAR, or C.A.R. record copies, used to support a SAR application, must be included with a SAR application forwarded to SAR Chapter and State Registrars to enable them to assess source citations pertinent to proof of a new application lineage and service.
+Official copies of DAR or C.A.R. applications approved prior to 1 January 1985 may be accepted as evidence with respect to corresponding facts that have been individually marked as verified by the DAR or C.A.R.
+Official copies have verification marks made by the reviewing DAR or C.A.R. genealogist and have some indication that they are the official copies and not a personal or chapter copy.

+- These official DAR, SAR, or C.A.R. record copies, used to support a SAR application, must be included with a SAR application forwarded to SAR Chapter and State Registrars to enable them to assess source citations pertinent to proof of a new application lineage and service.
 If deemed proven, the supporting DAR and C.A.R.
-Record Copy applications are forwarded with new SAR application to the NSSAR Genealogy Staff.
-This change will apply to all applications submitted by the state registrars after 01 July 2019. - SAR applications that are supported by a previously approved SAR application which, in turn, was supported by a DAR application approved prior to 1 January 1985, may require additional evidence for approval.
-However, they may be approved under the "Grandfathering" Bylaw if the applicant qualifies for that consideration and does not provide the additional evidence needed. - Information from short form DAR and C.A.R. applications shall be accepted only for those generations listed and verified on those short forms.
+Record Copy applications are forwarded with new SAR application to the NSSAR Genealogy Staff. - Information from short form DAR and C.A.R. applications shall be accepted only for those generations listed and verified on those short forms.